-The truth is that credit repair services should have giant buyer beware signs on their doors, as they are almost always scams.
-They will claim they can fix your credit, but unless there is inaccurate information on your credit report, they cannot do what they promise.
-They will make it seem like your credit will be “fixed” or “repaired” and your credit score will increase but the reality is there is nothing that will fix negative items on a credit report that are accurately reported by your creditors.
+The truth is that credit repair services are often just scams.
+They will claim they can fix your credit, but unless there is inaccurate information on your credit report, they can't do what they promise.
+They will make it seem like your credit will be “fixed” or “repaired” and your credit score will increase, but the reality is there is nothing that will fix negative items on a credit report that are accurately reported by your creditors.

-To deal with this common scenario, Congress passed the Credit Repair Organization Act to try and regulate credit repair service companies.
-The Act requires credit repair services to disclose information to consumers.
-It also requires them to have no top loading fees where they take your money upfront before they actually provide you any service.
+To deal with this common scenario, Congress passed the Credit Repair Organization Act (CROA) to regulate credit repair service companies.
+The CROA requires credit repair services to disclose information to consumers.
+It also prohibits companies from taking your money upfront before they provide their services.
 The Federal Trade Commission (FTC) is working hard to stop these companies.
 Unfortunately, credit repair companies sometimes pop up and disappear before the FTC can stop them from scamming consumers seeking debt relief help.